ibuystuff/vasco/README.md

 This is ANet's discovery server, named after Vasco de Gama, who was a Portugese explorer who found the first navigable water route from Europe to India, opening up an age of trade.

-The purpose of the server is to provide discovery services to a collection of other servers, allowing them to find one another without needing to know very much.
+The purpose of the server is to provide discovery services and routing to a collection of other servers, allowing services to by found by each other and their clients without needing to know very much.
 It acts as a load balancer as well.

 This system was designed by following the premise that the goal of server operations is to reduce the number of places with a list of machines to as close to zero as possible.
 It supports the idea of either setting up configuration at the same time as the services, or of allowing services to register themselves.